Looking after your teeth at Christmas – our Top 5 tips!

 Some traditional Christmas foods like Cranberries, the perfect accompaniment for your Turkey, are scientifically proven to be beneficial to overall health, and scientists have also shown they may have the capacity to help prevent both gum disease and tooth decay.
 However, moderation is important as cranberries are acidic and it is a good idea not to have them too often.

 That means it is important to be extra vigilant with your oral health over the Christmas period.
 Remember, teeth are under attack for up to one hour after eating or drinking, and if you think about how much is consumed, and how often, particularly over Christmas and Boxing Day, your teeth don’t really get the chance to recover.
+And that why it is important to book an appointment after this period.

 So please forgive the Foundation Grinch, but to make sure your teeth don’t suffer the festive blues, here are five ways to look after them this Christmas and New Year.